ashisbarai/chat-system/README.md

 I prefer Visual studio code, but we can use any dev friendly text editor.
 * Download and install Visual studio code
 ###### Installing packages
-* Open the Chat\src\chat-claint-app project with VS code.
+* Open the src\chat-claint-app project with VS code.
 * Click on terminal on the top toolbar
 * A terminal will open on the bottom side of VS code.
 Run command npm install on terminal to install the packages.
 (This may take some time).
 Run the project on Development server